saimali1124/boll/README.md

-# Bollywoodle 🎬
+# Moviedle 🎬

-A Wordle-inspired game where you guess Bollywood movies in 7 tries!
+A Wordle-inspired game where you guess movies in 7 tries!

 ## Features